Activated alumina: Desiccant

-Fluoride adsorbent
+Defluoridation

-Activated alumina is also widely used to remove fluoride from drinking water.
+Defluoridation is the downward adjustment of the level of fluoride in drinking water.
+Activated Alumina process is one of the widely used adsorption methods for the defluoridation of drinking water.
 In the US, there are widespread programs to fluoridate drinking water.
 However, in certain regions, such as the Rajasthan region of India, there is enough fluoride in the water to cause fluorosis.
 A study from the Harvard school of Public Health found exposure to high levels of fluoride as a child correlated with lower IQ.

 Activated alumina filters can easily reduce fluoride levels from 10 ppm to less than 1 ppm.
 The amount of fluoride leached from the water being filtered depends on how long the water is actually touching the alumina filter media.
 Basically, the more alumina in the filter, the less fluoride will be in the final, filtered water.
 Lower temperature water, and lower pH water (acidic water) are filtered more effectively too.
 Ideal pH for treatment is 5.5, which allows for up to a 95% removal rate.

 As per researches conducted by V.K.Chhabra, Chief Chemist (retd.)
 P.H.E.D.
 Rajasthan, activated alumina, when used as a fluoride filter, under field conditions can best be regenerated by a solution of lye (sodium hydroxide; NaOH), sulfuric acid (H_{2}SO_{4}).

 The fluoride uptake capacity (FUC) of commercial activated alumina can be up to 700 mg/kg.
 The FUC using V.K.
 Chhabra's method can be determined as follows:

 Fluoride solution: Dissolve 22.1 g anhydrous NaF in distilled water and dilute to 1,000 mL.